 Most of the market has recovered from the COVID-19 pandemic market selloff.

 In fact, both the TSX and the S&P 500 are at all time highs right now.
-Despite the markets as a whole doing well, there are some good companies among Canadian stocks that are selling for lower valuations than they were before February 2020.
+Despite the markets as a whole doing well, if you’re looking to buy stocks in Canada, there are some good companies that are selling for lower valuations than they were before February 2020.

 Onex Corporation (TSE:ONEX) is one of those good companies